Application in brief

 Installation and first launch

-After downloading the setup file, install the platform by following the steps of the Installation Wizard.
-The platform requires a constant Internet connection.
+Download the setup file and follow the Wizard to install the platform.
+The platform requires stable Internet connection.
 If the Internet connection is available, the platform will automatically connect to our server after launch.
-You should see a dialogue window prompting you to enter the email address and password specified during the registration on our website.

 If you have not registered on our website yet, please follow the link.
-Without a proper account, you will not be able to use the trading platform.
+You will not be able to use the trading platform without a proper account.

-The terminal gets updated automatically.
-This means that.
+The terminal updates automatically.
 Every time you launch the terminal, it checks the server for updates.
-Having detected a new version, the application updates automatically: you will not have to download and install updates manually whenever a new version is released.
+The application will update without you having to download the new version.

 The platform consists of modules.
 All modules (except the main menu) can be arranged freely in the platform window, can be detached and have their size customized.